 During the semester in Tanzania, a student may earn between 12 to 18 hours.
 (Course list follows.)

-Houghton in Australia - Program directors: J. Michael Walters and Paul D. Young
+Houghton in Australia - Program director: Paul D. Young

-For the Fall of 2009, Houghton in Australia is not being offered.
+For the Fall of 2010, Houghton in Australia is not being offered.
 The program is currently under revision.